EFX Orientations of Multigraphs: EFX Orientations

-\begin{lemma} If $K$ is a type 1 heavy component, then there exists a (possibly partial) EF orientation $\pi^K$ of $K$ and two vertices $v \neq w$ in $K$ such that \begin{enumerate} \item for each vertex $i \in K$, we have $u_i(\pi^K_i) \geq \alpha$; \item all edges between $v$ and $w$ are oriented except possibly one light edge; \item $\pi^K$ is PEF between $v$ and $w$; and \item at most one edge is oriented between each pair of vertices, except for the pair $v, w$. \end{enumerate} Moreover, $\pi^K$ can be constructed in polynomial time. \end{lemma} \begin{proof} Since $K$ is a type 1 heavy component, $K$ is non-trivial and the heavy edges of $K$ induce a non-odd multitree.
-In a non-odd multitree, there exists a pair of vertices with an even number of heavy edges between them.
-Fix such a pair of vertices $v \neq w$.
-Orient half of the heavy edges between $v, w$ toward $v$ and the other half toward $w$.
-Let $\ell$ be the number of light edges between $v, w$, and orient $\lfloor \ell/2 \rfloor$ of them to each of $v, w$.
-Doing so yields a (possibly partial) EF orientation of $K$ satisfying conditions (2) and (3).

-To satisfy conditions (1) and (4), we fix a spanning tree $T$ of $K$ that consists of only heavy edges.
-This is possible because $K$ is a heavy component.
-Note that $T$ necessarily contains exactly one heavy edge $e$ between $v, w$, which has already been oriented.
-We can then orient the tree edges of $T$ (except for $e$) in the direction away from $v, w$, ensuring that every vertex $i \notin \{v, w\}$ receives exactly one incident heavy edge.
-Clearly, this results in a (possibly partial) orientation $\pi^K$ of $K$ satisfying conditions (1)--(4).
+\begin{lemma} If $K$ is a type 1 heavy component, then there exists a (possibly partial) EF orientation $\pi^K$ of $K$ and two vertices $v \neq w$ in $K$ such that \begin{enumerate} \item for each vertex $i \in K$, we have $u_i(\pi^K_i) \geq \alpha$; \item all edges between $v$ and $w$ are oriented except possibly one light edge; \item $\pi^K$ is PEF between $v$ and $w$; and \item at most one edge is oriented between each pair of vertices, except for the pair $v, w$. \end{enumerate} Moreover, $\pi^K$ can be found in polynomial time. \end{lemma} \begin{proof} Since $K$ is type 1, it is non-trivial and the heavy edges of $K$ induce a non-odd multitree.
+Let $v \neq w$ be a pair of vertices of $K$ with an even number $h$ of heavy edges in between and $\ell$ denote the number of light edges between $v, w$.
+We construct $\pi^K$ in two steps.
+First, orient $h/2$ heavy edges and $\lfloor \ell/2 \rfloor$ light edges between $v, w$ to each of $v, w$.
+Then, fix a spanning tree $T$ of $K$ consisting of only heavy edges. $T$ contains exactly one heavy edge $e$ between $v, w$, which is already oriented.
+Orient the tree edges of $T$ (except for $e$) in the direction away from $v, w$.

-We show that $\pi^K$ is EF.
-Neither $v$ nor $w$ envies any other vertex because $\pi^K$ is PEF between $v$ and $w$.
-On the other hand, each vertex $i \notin \{v, w\}$ receives an incident heavy edge and sees at most one of its incident heavy edge being oriented toward each of its neighbours, so also experiences no envy.

-On the other hand, it is clear that $\pi^K$ can be constructed in polynomial time. \end{proof}
+Clearly, $\pi^K$ satisfies (1)--(4) and can be found in polynomial time.
+To see that $\pi^K$ is EF, observe that neither of $v, w$ envies the other by (3), and for any other pair of vertices $i \neq j$, (1) and (4) ensures neither envies the other. \end{proof}